 * Selenium Suite is a combination of tools like Selenium IDE, Selenium Grid, Selenium Remote Control the cater to various requirements under the same product umbrella.

 Cucumber is yet another software testing tool that computer programmers use for testing other software providing its support to Behavior Driven Development (BDD).
 It runs automated acceptance tests written in a behavior-driven development manner of testing.
 To be more precise, it can be introduced as a test framework that is driven by plain English text.
 The test suite in itself can serve the purpose of Product documentation, Development aid and finally as Automated Test Cases as well.

 Cucumber reads the code written in plain English text using a language named ‘Gherkin’ from the feature file.
 It carefully finds the exact match of each of the steps from the steps definition (code file).
-Then the piece of code to be executed might be from different software test frameworks like Selenium, Ruby on Rails etc. Not every BDD framework tool provides is support to other tools and hence the reason Cucumber stands tall amongst its competitors as like JBehave, JDave and Easyb etc. Cucumber supports different sets of software platforms as like Ruby on Rails, Selenium, PicoContainer, Spring, Watir.
+Then the piece of code to be executed might be from different software test frameworks like Selenium, Ruby on Rails etc. Not every BDD framework tool provides is a support to other tools and hence the reason Cucumber stands tall amongst its competitors as like JBehave, JDave, and Easyb etc. Cucumber supports different sets of software platforms like Ruby on Rails, Selenium, PicoContainer, Spring, Watir.

 JUnit is the most commonly adopted choice by organizations around the world for unit testing in Java programming language.
-It has become a standard pre-requisite for a Java developer to ensure that the code written is well tested with a supporting set of unit test cases.
+It has become a standard pre-requisite for a Java developer to ensure that the code is written as well tested with a supporting set of unit test cases.
 JUnit is supported by most of the IDE’s and by far is an efficient testing process which comes with a plugin in Eclipse.

 * One of the most simple frameworks to write your Java automated test cases to verify your own code at the developer level itself.